 - 1. To successfully prepare the student to pass the exam. - 2.
 To prepare students for entry level employment - 3.
 To develop personality skills as well as mechanical skills suitable for the field of Cosmetology - 4.
 To develop marketing and sales skills to become a successful Cosmetologist.

-1. Lecture 5.
-Video
+- Lecture

-2. Teaching aids 6.
+Teaching aids

+Testing (oral/written)

+Nideo

 Demonstration

-3. Testing (oral/written) 7.
 Role-Play

-Λ Student participation in practice 8 Online Theory using hardware and

-Student participation in practice 8 Online Theory using hardware and software to access online content
+- 4. Student participation in practice 8 Online Theory using hardware and software to access online content

 COSMETOLOGY FOUNDATION COURSE OUTLINE